ccxt/ccxt/doc/manual.rst

 Notes on Ledger Entry Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The type of the ledger entry is the type of the operation associated with it.
 If the amount comes due to a sell order, then it is associated with a corresponding trade type ledger entry, and the referenceId will contain associated trade id (if the exchange in question provides it).
-If the amount comes out due to a withdrawal, then is associated with a corresponding transaction.
+If the amount comes out due to a withdrawal, then is is associated with a corresponding transaction.

  * ``trade``